 Research suggests that 27% of young carers miss school or experience educational difficulties (40% where children care for a relative with drug or alcohol problems) (Dearden & Becker, 2004).
 Young Carers also have significantly lower educational attainment (Children's Society, 2013) and sadly, a quarter of young carers said they were bullied at schools because of their caring role (Carers Trust, 2013).
 This indicates that the young carers are a particularly vulnerable pupil group, and therefore we strive to meet the needs of these children through our ongoing work with Suffolk Young Carers in order to give these children equal access to education and opportunities.

 Therefore, Whitehouse Community Primary has in place a Young Carer's Policy, hosts awareness assemblies, holds termly Young Carer's clubs, as well as liaises with Suffolk Young Carers to best work together to meet our Young Carers' needs.
 Our Bronze Award proudly reinforces our commitment to providing support for any child who may be identified as a young carer.

-If you feel that you or somebody you know is a young carer, please contact Ms Brinkley or Mrs Gotts who will be happy to provide you with further information or support.
+If you feel that you or somebody you know is a young carer, please contact Mrs Gotts who will be happy to provide you with further information or support.